Songs Sp to Y

 Swansea Devil, The

 A Swansea legend.
 The story goes that a local architect submitted plans for the rebuilding of St Mary's church, but these were rejected and a famous London architect employed instead.
 Rebuffed, the local man set up a carved effigy of the devil on brewery offices overlooking the church, announcing 'One day your church will burn down, but my devil will still be here laughing'.
 In the blitz of 1941, incendiary bombs burnt St Mary's down, but missed the brewery offices and the devil.
-St Mary's was rebuilt and the offices later demolished to make way for a shopping centre, but 'Old Nick' is still there, if you know where to look.
+St Mary's was rebuilt and the offices later demolished to make way for a shopping centre.
+'Old Nick' is now in Swansea Museum.

 An emigration song, inspired by the stories of Welsh miners and metal-workers who departed for the United States and other 'New Lands'.
 Their stories combined a longing for the land they left with a clear admittance of its drawbacks and restraints, both physical and cultural.
 At the same time, they looked forward to their new life and land.
 For anyone who has ever moved home in search of a better tomorrow.